chedy028/NLP-learning-Experience---Coursera/README.md

 # NLP-Learning-Experience---Coursera(No copy paste version)

-This is my practice of the NLP courses from Coursera by
+This is my practice of the NLP courses from Coursera by [eepLearning AI](https://www.deeplearning.ai/)

 ## Courses